 Day 21: Introduction to Loving-kindness meditation

 Does the thought of Loving-kindness make you squirm?
 You’re not alone.
-Is it because love and kindness seems to be the polar opposites of courage and success?
-Dan Harris and Sharon Salzberg discusses this in this 7 minute clip:
+Is it because love and kindness seem to be the polar opposites of courage and success?
+Dan Harris and Sharon Salzberg discuss this in this 7-minute clip:

-Day 23: Sending goodwill to those whom we feel don’t deserve.
+Day 23: Sending goodwill to those whom we feel don’t deserve it.

 Or have you been looking back at the past with thoughts of “what if?”
 “I should have”?

-Planning and revisiting the history are essential for us to lead our lives.
+Planning and revisiting history are essential for us to lead our lives.

 But if we are caught up with too much thinking, we won’t be able to enjoy the present moment.